kanahia/extractoR/README.md

 ./extractoR_pipe.sh args1 args2 args3 args4

-Mandatory fields provided in the template:
+Mandatory fields that have to be provided in the template form:

 1. Gene name